suuzinoc/suzys-project3/README.md

 # suzys-project3

-my project
-this is a first attempt at a full crud with one to many individual project at CoderCamps.
+This is a first attempt at a full crud with a one to many individual project at CoderCamps.